Christian McCaffrey: 2018 season

-In Week 2, against the Atlanta Falcons, McCaffrey recorded a career-high 14 receptions for 102 receiving yards to go along with 37 rushing yards in the 31–24 loss.
+In Week 2, against the Falcons, McCaffrey had 14 receptions for 102 receiving yards to go along with 37 rushing yards in the 31–24 loss.
 In Week 3, against the Cincinnati Bengals, he had 28 carries for a career-high 184 rushing yards in the 31–21 victory.
-Though limited in yardage for much of the middle of the season, from Weeks 8–10 McCaffrey compiled seven touchdowns in three games (joining DeAngelo Williams in 2008 as the only other Panther with this distinction), including all of Carolina's scores in a 52–21 loss to Pittsburgh.
+Though limited in yardage for much of the middle of the season, from Weeks 8–10 McCaffrey compiled seven touchdowns in three games (joining DeAngelo Williams in 2008 as the only other Panther with this distinction), including all of Carolina's scores in a 52–21 loss to the Pittsburgh Steelers.
 On November 25, 2018, McCaffrey became the first Panther ever to have over 100 yards rushing and receiving in the same game.
 He had 125 yards rushing and 112 yards receiving in a loss to the Seattle Seahawks.
 The 237 yards set a Panthers franchise record for most yards from scrimmage in a game.
 He also was the first player since Arian Foster in 2011 to have 100+ yards and a touchdown both rushing and receiving, and the only player with 10+ receptions in such a game.
 During Week 15, in a Monday Night Football showdown against the 11–2 Saints, McCaffrey threw a 50-yard touchdown pass on 4th and 2 to Chris Manhertz.
 With 50 rushing, 50 receiving and 50 passing yards, he joined Walter Payton and Gale Sayers as the only others to achieve this.
 During Week 16 against the Atlanta Falcons, McCaffrey broke Matt Forte's record for most receptions by a running back in a single season, finishing with 101 rushing yards and 77 receiving yards as the Panthers lost 10–24.
-With the Panthers' eliminated from the playoffs, he had a limited role in the Week 17 victory over the New Orleans Saints with 40 total yards.
+Since the Panthers were eliminated from the playoffs, he had a limited role in the Week 17 victory over the New Orleans Saints with 40 total yards.
 Overall, he finished the 2018 season with 1,098 rushing yards, seven rushing touchdowns, 107 receptions, 867 receiving yards, and six receiving touchdowns.
-With the opposite of a Sophomore slump, McCaffrey became the Panthers franchise record holder of all-purpose yards in a season with 1,965.
-He was ranked 42nd by his fellow players on the NFL Top 100 Players of 2019.
+McCaffrey had the opposite of a sophomore slump, as he became the Panthers franchise record holder of all-purpose yards in a season with 1,965.
+McCaffrey also broke the NFL record for the highest catch percentage in a single season by a player with at least 100 receptions, catching 86.3% of his targets; the former record holder was Larry Centers, who caught 84.9% of his passes while playing for the 1995 Arizona Cardinals.
+Michael Thomas also broke Centers' record in 2018, catching 85.0% of his targets while playing for the New Orleans Saints.
+McCaffrey was ranked 42nd by his fellow players on the NFL Top 100 Players of 2019.